NeuraLegion/sectester-js/packages/core/README.md

 - type: `CredentialProvider[]`

 Allows you to provide credentials and load it in runtime.
-You can pass many providers, and credentials will be loaded from the first provider which successfully provides credentials.
-Currently, only `EnvCredentialProvider` is accessible.
+The configuration will invoke one provider at a time and only continue to the next if no credentials have been located.
+For example, if the process finds values defined via the `BRIGHT_TOKEN` environment variables, the file at `.secboxrc` will not be read.

 #### EnvCredentialProvider